crispinalan/talkcalendar/README.md

 ## License

-This software is licensed under version 3 of the GNU General Public License and so is compatible with the espeak license.
+This software is licensed under version 3 of the GNU General Public License.

-## Project History
+## License Note

-C++ and Qt were used to develop the original calendar diary project but when the Qt Company announced that Qt LTS versions and the offline installer were to become commercial-only [Qt licensing changes](https://www.qt.io/blog/qt-offering-changes-2020) I decided to completely re-write the project code from scratch by researching and using alternative GUI tool kits such as Gtk.
-See the Gtk3.0 [documentation](https://docs.gtk.org/gtk3/).
+The eSpeak speech synthesiser is licensed under GPLv3 and the Pico TTS library under the Apache License 2.0.
+The Apache License 2.0 is compatible with GPLv3 as discussed in the [Top 10 Apache License Questions Answered ](https://www.whitesourcesoftware.com/resources/blog/top-10-apache-license-questions-answered/#5_Is_the_Apache_License_compatible_with_the_GNU_GPL).
+The resulting software, however, must be released under GPLv3.

-Since developing this project Gtk 4.0 has been released.
-At the time of writing, Gtk4.0 is not yet available in mainstream Linux package systems (except Fedora).
-Gtk say: "GTK 4 is a major new version of GTK that breaks both API and ABI compared to GTK 3.x" [Gtk4](https://docs.gtk.org/gtk4/migrating-3to4.html).
+Talk Calendar has been developed using the Gtk3.0 library which is released under LGPL v2.1.
+A library released with this license much always be maintained under this license and if you copy code from the library you must use the same license but if you only link to this library (as is the case with Talk Calendar) then the code can have any other license.
+This allows a GPLv3 license to be used with Talk Calendar which is compatible with both the eSpeak and Pico TTS licenses.

 ## Releases

 Talk Calendar Version 1.0
 ```
 built with Gtk3.0
-uses the espeak speech synthesiser
+speech synthesiser espeak
 sqlite used to store events locally
 speaks date, event titles, time, description, priority
 options to change speak preferences